Youcef-11/-library-management-system-by-Django/README.md

 3. Use the new features to manage user authentication, patron registration, and books with ISBN numbers efficiently.

-For more detailed information and usage instructions, please refer to the project documentation or Wiki (if available).

 ## Docker
 To run the Library Management System using Docker, follow these steps: